jonstokes/buzzsaw/README.md

 These examples are contrived, but you get the idea.

 ### collect_by_xpath
-Consider the `<ul>` of product details above.
+Consider the list of product details above.
 Let's say that I want it capture and store those details as a human-readable string.
 If I have a `Nokogiri::Document` called `doc` with the above HTML in it, then look at the following: